Updated as of February 11, 2022

 - In response to a request from law enforcement authorities or other government officials, including the Federal Communications Commission;

-- When we believe disclosure is necessary or appropriate to prevent physical harm or financial fraud or theft, or in connection with an investigation of suspected or actual fraud or illegal activity;
+- When we believe disclosure is necessary or appropriate to prevent physical harm, financial fraud or theft, or in connection with an investigation of suspected or actual fraud or illegal activity;

 - In connection with the sale, transfer, or financing of all or part of a USAC business or its assets, to a third party; or